llllllllll/befunge/README.md

 befunge
 =======

-A Befunge-93 interpreter in haskell by Joe Jevnik, licensed under the GPL v2.
+A Befunge-93 interpreter written in haskell by Joe Jevnik, licensed under the GPL v2.

 ### What is Befunge-93? ###

 Befunge-93 is a stack based esoteric programming language.
 What makes Befunge interesting when compared to other simmilar languages is that is not read linearly.
-In Befunge-93, the program's state include a pointer into a "playfield", and different operations can change the direction that the pointer is going.
+In Befunge-93, the program's state includes a pointer into a "playfield", and different operations can change the direction that the pointer is going.
 Befunge-93 is also self-modifying and referencing.
 Source code must fit into one standard screen, 80x25, for it to be read, anything outside of that